baseoursteps/qa/README.rst

 Operating Systems
 =================

+* How can a process determine if it's running in virtual machine?
+(Ixia)

+  - `Testing the CPUID hypervisor present bit <https://kb.vmware.com/s/article/1009458>`_

+      Intel and AMD CPUs have reserved bit 31 of ECX of CPUID leaf 0x1 as the hypervisor present bit.
+This bit allows hypervisors to indicate their presence to the guest operating system.
+Hypervisors set this bit and physical CPUs (all existing and future CPUs) set this bit to zero.
+Guest operating systems can test bit 31 to detect if they are running inside a virtual machine.

 * Do threads have their own stack and why?
 (Ixia)

     Yes.
 The stack of each thread contains particular automatic lifetime data